Farm and food businesses are eligible for a team of coaches tailored to their needs!

 - Understanding land access, including purchasing and leasing;

 - Education around and road-mapping of transfer, retirement, and estate planning;

 - Assistance with farm succession and land tenure security;

 - Enterprise and cash flow analysis; and

 - Branding and marketing assistance, including market channel analysis.

 For each client, a team of coaches from across New Hampshire’s nonprofit community will be formed to meet that client’s specific needs.
 For example, a start-up farm needing help with a business plan might have a team of specialists who can help with whole-farm and financial planning.
 A food business looking to create a new product may have a team made of specialists who can help with an enterprise analysis and a marketing plan.

-The group of nonprofits awarded this grant include Vital Communities, Land for Good, the New Hampshire Community Loan Fund, and the ATTRA Sustainable Agriculture project of the National Center for Appropriate Technology.
-Additional support is from other organizations who have also received funding from the Agricultural Viability Alliance: UNH Extension, Farm Credit East, Yankee Farm Credit, and the Center for an Agricultural Economy.
-This grant funding ends at the end of 2021 but all the organizations involved are committed to working together toward a common goal that represents the early stages of the creation of a farm viability network for the state that will go beyond the grant end date.
+The group of nonprofits awarded this grant include Vital Communities, Land for Good, the New Hampshire Community Loan Fund, the ATTRA Sustainable Agriculture project of the National Center for Appropriate Technology, UNH Extension, Farm Credit East, and the Center for an Agricultural Economy.
+This grant funding ends in 2023 but all the organizations involved are committed to working together toward a common goal that represents the early stages of the creation of a farm viability network for the state that will go beyond the grant end date.

-Farms and food businesses may apply to have a team created for them at: https://forms.gle/h1DNDJ33QH9vkYJ76 and will receive roughly 15 hours of assistance (depending on need) over the course of 2021.
+Farms and food businesses may apply to have a team created for them at: https://forms.gle/h1DNDJ33QH9vkYJ76 and will receive roughly 15 hours of assistance (depending on need).
 Receiving support from a team of coaches will require commitment from farmers to work with the coaches as well as a willingness to share financial data.

-Please contact Beth Roy, Vital Communities Food & Farm Program Manager, for more information or to request assistance.
+Please contact Nancy LaRowe, Vital Communities Economy and Food & Farm Dorector, for more information or to request assistance.